 - Tim Ford (Collaboration between business advisers and small firms in Dorset)

-- Osikhuemhe Okwilagwe (Public-private collaboration in local regeneration partnerships in Nigeria [Vice-Chancellor's PhD Scholarship])
+- Osikhuemhe Okwilagwe (Public-private collaboration in local regeneration partnerships in Nigeria - completed in 2017 [Vice-Chancellor's PhD Scholarship])

 Profile of Teaching PG

 - Dissertation supervision - MSc Innovation Management and Entrepreneurship